Rules and Guidelines for Education

 The following text is included in the MSc Thesis Course Guidelines (Part A).
 Please note that these are minimum requirements, and that more thorough documentation is possible.
 For example, linking to a conversation in ChatGPT is less reliable than a hard copy of the full conversation in the appendix, as web-based links expire when the original content is deleted.

-Taken from The July 13th 2023 version of the MSc Thesis Course Guidelines:
+Taken from the 2024-2025 version of the MSc Thesis Course Guidelines:

-• Acquiring active writing, designing and reflection skills is an important part of your internship.
+• Acquiring active writing, designing and reflection skills is an important part of your thesis.
 The use of AI should only be in support of, not as a replacement for these skills.

 • You will always be held accountable for the correctness, completeness, and coherence of all your texts.
 The correctness of the output of AI is never guaranteed.
 AI chatbots have been known to confidently assert false claims as true.
 You should always critically evaluate the output.